interactiveaudiolab/voogle/README.md

     - [weight file](https://www.dropbox.com/s/5x5ceczislmyk0y/vggish_pretrained_convs.pth?dl=1)

 Weight files should be placed in [`model/weights`](model/weights/).
 The model used during execution can be specified in [`config.yaml`](config.yaml).

+## Setup
+After installing the dependencies, a dataset, and a model, the Voogle app can be deployed.

+### Deploying Locally
+1. Start the server by running `npm run production`.
+2. Navigate to `localhost:5000` in your browser.

+From there, please follow the directions on the website.
+Enjoy!

 ## Testing
 Unit tests can be run with `npm run test`.